 Language and Coming Out Issues for Latinas and Latinos

-The Spanish language is spoken by many LGBT Latinas/os, and even if they don't speak it in their daily lives, it may still be spoken when they visit home, go to church or attend community events.
-This presents two challenges for LGBT Latinas/os: The Spanish language itself is limited for discussion of sexual orientation or gender identity issues, and there's a lack of LGBT resources that are printed in Spanish.
+The Spanish language is spoken by many LGBTQ Latinas/os, and even if they don't speak it in their daily lives, it may still be spoken when they visit home, go to church or attend community events.
+This presents two challenges for LGBTQ Latinas/os: The Spanish language itself is limited for discussion of sexual orientation or gender identity issues, and there's a lack of LGBTQ resources that are printed in Spanish.

 "Before I could come out to my folks, I had to first figure out how to say it in a way that wasn't all negative.
 The words that were in our language weren't exactly the kind of things you'd use to describe your son!" said Ricardo Rivera of La Casa.

 Although "gay" has the same meaning in Spanish as in English, the word "lesbiana" still has negative connotations.
 Many Latina women who love women, however, are purposely using the word to reclaim it from those who would use it against them.